 Wispr Flow's three real weaknesses (subscription-only, cloud-only, training-on-by-default) each have a clean fix on this list.

-Pay once and keep your audio on your Mac with Infina, Superwhisper, MacWhisper, or VoiceInk.
+Keep your audio on your Mac with Infina, Superwhisper, MacWhisper, or VoiceInk.
 Or pay nothing and accept rougher output with Apple's built-in dictation.